ltelab/disdrodb/docs/source/data.rst

    disdrodb-data structure.

-4. Add your metadata YAML file for each station (following the name format convention ``<station_name>.yml``) in a metadata directory in the campaign directory.
-We recommend you copy-paste an existing metadata YAML file to get the correct structure.
+4. Add your metadata YAML file for each station (following the name format convention ``<station_name>.yml``) in the ``metadata`` directory of the campaign directory.
+We recommend you to copy-paste an existing metadata YAML file to get the correct structure.